 Search all PhaseMap entries in a GridComp (i.e. Model, Mediator, or Driver) to see if phaseLabel is found.
 Return the associated ESMF phaseIndex, or -1 if not found.
 If phaseLabel is not specified, set phaseIndex to the first entry in the PhaseMap, or -1 if there are no entries.
+The internalflag argument allows to search the internal phase maps of driver components.
+The default is internalflag=.false..

-3.6.29 NUOPC_CompSearchPhaseMap - Search the Phase Map of a CplComp
+3.6.31 NUOPC\CompSearchPhaseMap - Search the Phase Map of a CplComp

+'''

 !
-Private name; call using NUOPC_CompSearchPhaseMap() subroutine NUOPC_CplCompSearchPhaseMap(comp, methodflag, phaseLabel, & phaseIndex, rc)
+Private name; call using NUOPC_CompSearchPhaseMap()

+subroutine NUOPC_CplCompSearchPhaseMap(comp, methodflag, phaseLabel, &

+phaseIndex, rc)

+'''